 Explore complicated issues through the power of story.

 As America faces record poverty rates and increasing income disparities, it becomes more and more important that we take action in whatever ways we can.
-Nothing inspires action quite as much as a good story, which is why we've assembled this growing list of our favorite books on the subject.
+Nothing inspires action quite as much as a good story, which is why we've assembled this growing list of our favorite books and reflection tools on the subject.

 Talk about the issue.